 As soon as you consult with us, we will evaluate your matter to make certain you have a viable case.
 If so, we will begin working on your claim immediately.
 We have won significant damages for our medical malpractice clients and would like nothing better than to get you the financial compensation and support you need to protect your family and secure your future.
 Contact our Hempstead-based office today to schedule a consultation regarding your case.

-Kohan Law Group represents clients with their medical malpractice claims throughout Nassau County and New York City, including Queens and Brooklyn, from their Manhasset office in Northern Hempstead.
+Kohan Law Group represents clients with their medical malpractice claims throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in North Hempstead.